djibydiop/llm-baremetal/README_LLAMA2.md

 🙏 **Massive thanks to**:
 - **Andrej Karpathy** - For llama2.c (the foundation of this port)
 - **Meta AI** - For LLaMA2 architecture research
-- **Justine Tunney** - For critical feedback: "Use proven code, steal as much as you can"
+- **Djiby Diop** - For critical feedback: "Use proven code, steal as much as you can"
 - **The bare-metal community** - For gnu-efi, QEMU, OVMF tools

 ---